isomerpages/moe-acsbarkerroad/_secondary-1-registration-2026/1:1 Learning.md

 applications other than those listed above.</p>
 <p><strong>Device Management App (DMA)</strong>
 </p>
-<p>A Device Management App (DMA) will come pre-installed on all PLDs purchased
+<p>A Device Management App (DMA) will come pre-installed on all chromebook
-through the school and will be installed on any student-owned chromebook parents/guardians opt for the student to use in lieu of the PLD.
+PLDs purchased through the school and will be installed on any student-owned chromebook parents/guardians opt for the student to use.
 The DMA is fully funded by MOE.</p>
 <p>The DMA has 3 main components which will support the use of the PLD in
 the classroom and safeguard students’ cyber wellness:</p>
 <ul data-tight="true" class="tight">